Johnny-Morgan/pickles/TESTING.md

 - Click the 'Adjust basket' button, confirm it redirects the user to the shopping basket page.
 - Attempt to submit the form with incorrect data, confirm the relevent warning messages are displayed.
 - Submit the form with correct data, confirm that the loading overlay is displayed and an order summary is displayed after the loading overlay finishes.
 Confirm that a toast message is displayed with a confirmation that the order has been received, confirm that it shows the order number and that an email will be sent to the user.
+- Click on the 'BACK TO SHOP' button, confirm that it redirects to the products page.
 - Confirm that a confirmation email is sent to the user.

+### Profile Page

+- Confirm order history contains a list of previous orders.
+- Click on the order number for each order, confirm it displays the correct order details.
+- Confirm that a toast message is displayed with the message 'This is a past confirmation for order number (order number).
+A confirmation email was sent on the order date.'
+- Click on the 'BACK TO PROFILE' button, confirm it redirects to the profile page.
+- Add or edit default delivery information, click 'UPDATE INFORMATION' button, confirm information updates correctly.
+- Add a product to the shopping basket and go to checkout, confirm the delivery details form is populated with updated default delivery information.

 ### Blog Page